At a Glance

 - Why this job: This role offers job security, excellent work/life balance, and opportunities for career progression.

-- Qualifications: A background in plumbing and/or gas is essential; teaching experience is a plus.
+- Qualifications: A background in plumbing and/or gas is essential; full training provided.

 In order to make an application, simply read through the following job description and make sure to attach relevant documents.